BrianEdwardHoover/django-meets-blockchain/README.md

-# django-meets-blockchain
-Starter code for Django meets Blockchain event
+This repository contains the starter code for Django meets Blockchain event.
+For more information, refer to the instructions at [https://taliotech.github.io/django-meets-blockchain-site](https://taliotech.github.io/django-meets-blockchain-site).